Hunting Dog Breeds: 11 Best Dogs for Hunting

 9. Weimaraner

 However, that pales in comparison to their intelligence and athleticism.
-Weimaraners require very little maintenance when it comes to grooming and makes good companions for both adults and children.
+Weimaraners require very little maintenance when grooming and make good companions for adults and children.

 10. Treeing Walker Hound